mudassir77/compare-companies-ai/SOLUTION.md

 ## Architecture

-The solution uses a multi-step approach to find and validate comparable companies:
+The solution uses an **optimized single-call approach** to find and validate comparable companies:

-1. **Initial Company Discovery**: Uses OpenAI GPT-4 to identify 8-12 potential comparable companies based on business description and industry
+1. **Comprehensive Company Discovery**: Uses OpenAI GPT-5.1 in a single API call to:
+   - Identify 8-12 potential comparable companies
-2. **Data Enrichment**: For each company, uses LLM to gather detailed information (URL, business activity, customer segments, SIC industry)
+   - Enrich each with complete details (URL, business activity, customer segments, SIC industry)
-3. **Validation**: Validates each company using similarity scoring for products/services and customer segments
+   - Validate each company using similarity scoring (products/services and customer segments)
+   - Return only validated companies (similarity scores ≥ 6/10)
+2. **Optional Follow-up**: If needed, makes one additional call to find more companies
-4. **Export**: Outputs results to CSV or Parquet format
+3. **Export**: Outputs results to CSV or Parquet format

 ## Key Features

 ### 1. LLM Integration
-- Uses OpenAI GPT-4 for intelligent company matching
+- Uses OpenAI GPT-5.1 for comprehensive company matching, enrichment, and validation
-- Uses GPT-3.5-turbo for simpler tasks (URL lookup) to optimize costs
+- Single comprehensive API call handles all steps (find, enrich, validate) simultaneously
 - Implements retry logic with exponential backoff for API reliability

 ### 2. Validation Logic